Display symbols with a dictionary renderer

 Military symbols

-Military symbols are based on military specifications (military standards, such as MIL-STD-2525C and MIL-STD-2525D) and are composed of many elements such as frames, icons, modifiers, graphic amplifiers, and text amplifiers.
+Military symbols are based on military standards, such as MIL-STD-2525C and MIL-STD-2525D, and are composed of many elements such as frames, icons, modifiers, graphic amplifiers, and text amplifiers.
 In ArcGIS, military symbols are composed of multiple symbol layers.
-The ArcGIS Solutions for Defense team hosts military symbology styles for the following standards: MIL-STD-2525D, MIL-STD-2525C, MIL-STD-2525B w/CHANGE 2, APP-6(B), and APP-6(D).
-Use the support matrix to find the supported stylx file for your version of this SDK.
+Esri builds desktop and web military symbology dictionary styles for the US and NATO standards: MIL-STD-2525B with CHANGE 2, MIL-STD-2525C, MIL-STD-2525D, MIL-STD-2525D with CHANGE 1, MIL-STD-2525E, APP-6(B), APP-6(D) and APP-6(E).

 Military symbol dictionary styles allow you to choose whether to assemble and render the symbol based on a single attribute with a unique Symbol ID Code (SIC or SIDC) or based on a series of predefined attributes.
 For example, in MIL-STD-2525BC2, a SIC of SFSPCL--------- represents this symbol: A military symbol based on a symbol ID code.

-The ArcGIS Military Overlay is a solution for creating and sharing military overlays in ArcGIS Pro according to a specific schema (such as identity, symbol set, and so on), each having a range of valid values associated with it.
-This schema will work by default with the military symbol dictionary style.
+The ArcGIS Military Symbology Editor is an ArcGIS Pro tool for creating and sharing military overlays.
+It leverages a specific schema for each military symbol standard (such as identity, symbol set, and so on).
+Data created using this tool will work by default with the military symbol dictionary styles, configured with the DictionaryRenderer.

 Regardless of the specification, all military symbols are based on a varying combination of attributes or codes and a set of rules about how the symbols should display.